10 Examples of Coastal School Website Design

 Corton C.E Primary School

 Sharks, whales, seahorses and starfish can be spotted in the underwater scene on this coastal school website design.
-At the top of the page, land can be seen, featuring the school, the village of Corton, and a duck pond in the local woodland.
+At the top of the page, website visitors can see land, featuring the school, the village of Corton, and a duck pond in the local woodland.

 Cockington Primary School